Amheklerior/MiniProject/README.md

-# MiniProject
+# Solitaire
-A project developed as part of the application process for the game dev role in Whatwapp.
+A Solitaire card game developed as part of the application process for the game dev role in Whatwapp.